 TROLOLOLO: CNBC Claims Twitter’s “Troll Problem” Was a Big Reason They Didn’t Get Sold

 As I mentioned several times, I was out of town yesterday.
-Late last night, Seattle4Truth messaged me the latest to come out about Twitter’s failed sale.
+Late last night, someone messaged me the latest to come out about Twitter’s failed sale.
 I have to admit, this made me laugh more than it probably should have.
 I’ll explain why after I give you the “news” blurb.

 Salesforce CEO Marc Benioff finally killed all rumors of a potential Twitter acquisition on Friday when he told the Financial Times that it’s “not the right fit” for his company.

 Benioff said a lot of things, like that Twitter’s price, and work culture, contributed to his decision to walk away from a deal.
 Part of it also likely had to do with the pressure from investors, as Salesforce stock plummeted after it was reported to be interested in buying Twitter.

 But according to CNBC’s “Mad Money” host Jim Cramer, Salesforce was turned off by a more fundamental problem that’s been hurting Twitter for years: trolls.

 “What’s happened is, a lot of the bidders are looking at people with lots of followers and seeing the hatred,” Cramer said on CNBC’s “Squawk on the Street,” citing a recent conversation with Benioff.
 “I know that the haters reduce the value of the company…I know that Salesforce was very concerned about this notion.”